Mary Pratt (painter): Personal life

 Pratt was the daughter of attorney William J. West, who served as the Minister of Justice of New Brunswick from 1952 to 1958 and Katherine E. MacMurray.
 From as young as the age of 2, Pratt was intrigued by the relationship of light meeting a subject and started taking paint lessons by the age of 10.
 She had a younger sister, Barbara West Cross.
 She was strongly influenced by her maternal grandmother, Edna McMurray, who was the co-founder of the first IODE chapter in New Brunswick and served as its activist president for over 20 years.

 Pratt attended Mount Allison University, studying Fine Arts under Alex Colville, Ted Pulford, and Lawren P. Harris. completing her degree in 1961.
 In her second year, she met the artist Christopher Pratt while they were both students there; they married on September 12, 1957.
 Immediately after, they moved to Scotland, where Christopher had been accepted to the Glasgow School of Art.

 In 1963, they moved to Salmonier at the head of St. Mary's Bay, Newfoundland and Labrador.
 In 1964 the Memorial University Art Gallery mounted an exhibition of her work.
 She and Christopher had five children: John, Anne, Barbara, Ned, and David, who died in infancy.
 They divorced in 2005.
 The following year she married American artist Jim Rosen; they divorced in 2015.
+Mary Pratt died at home in St. John's, Newfoundland, on August 14, 2018.

 Awards and honours

 In 1996, Pratt was named Companion of the Order of Canada.
 In 1997, she was awarded the $50,000 Molson Prize for visual artists from the Canada Council for the Arts.
 In 2013, she was made a member of the Royal Canadian Academy of Arts.
-Pratt was also awarded nine honorary degrees from various universities throughout Canada, including from Dalhousie University (1985), Memorial University (1986), and St. Thomas University (2000).
+Pratt was also awarded nine honorary degrees from various universities throughout Canada, including from Dalhousie University (1985), Memorial University (D.Litt.)
+(1986), and St. Thomas University (2000).

 In 2006, Pratt was awarded the Long Haul Award presented at the EVA Awards ceremony, which recognizes her as an influential artist in Newfoundland visual culture.

 In 2007, Canada Post issued stamps in its "Art Canada" series in honour of Mary Pratt.
 The $0.52 (domestic rate) stamp featured her Jelly Shelf (1999).
 The souvenir sheet included the $0.52 stamp, as well as a $1.55 (international rate) stamp with her Iceberg in the North Atlantic (1991).